icon_notification notification-animation 12

 Study in New Zealand

-Emerging as one of the topmost preferences among Indian students wanting to study abroad and ranking second on the Global Peace Index 2021, New Zealand is undoubtedly the safest country to study in.
-With an excellent education system, internationally accredited qualifications, ample research opportunities and a matchless quality of life, New Zealand has a lot to offer.
+Emerging as one of the topmost preferences among Indian students wanting to study abroad and ranking second on the Global Peace Index 2025, New Zealand is undoubtedly a great choice as a destination for higher education.
+With an excellent education system, internationally accredited qualifications, ample research opportunities and excellent quality of life, New Zealand has a lot to offer, particularly its renowned universities.

 Cost of studying in New Zealand:

-Your expenditure on the tuition fee depends on the type of qualification and university or school you opt for.
-There are many high-ranking universities and colleges in New Zealand, with their own fee structures.
-To cover tuition fee, you will need between NZ$ 22,000 and NZ$ 35,000 a year (indicative).
+Your tuition fee depends on the type of qualification and university or school you opt for.
+There are many high-ranking universities in New Zealand with their own fee structures.
+Tuition fees range between NZ$ 22,000 - NZ$ 35,000 a year (indicative, as of 2025).

 Upcoming intakes in New Zealand:

-Unlike a single intake in Indian universities, New Zealand universities and institutions offer two major intakes.
+Unlike the single intake we see in Indian universities, institutions and universities in New Zealand accept students in two major intakes.
 In some universities, intakes may also be referred to as a semester.
 The two intakes available in New Zealand are:

 • Semester 1: February to June